1098-E Tax Form

 Student Loan Servicer

-Your student loan servicer (who you make payments to) will provide a copy of your 1098-E if the interest you paid in 2013 exceeded $600.
+Your student loan servicer (who you make payments to) will send you a copy of your 1098-E via email or postal mail if the interest you paid in 2020 met or exceeded $600.

 The IRS provides tax benefits for education.
 They can be used on tuition or loan interest or to maximize your college savings.